kyprizel/testcookie-nginx-module/README.markdown

 **context:** *http, server, location*

 Sets maximum number of redirects before user will be sent to fallback URL, according to RFC1945 can't be more than 5.

+If set to 0 - server will try to set cookie infinitely(actually, browser will show the error page).

 testcookie_p3p
 --------------